-This morning one of our course students, Monica—a recovering victim of a very recent and debilitating car accident—was smiling from ear to ear the minute our FaceTime coaching session began.
+This morning one of our coaching clients, Monica—a recovering victim of a fairly recent and debilitating car accident—was smiling from ear to ear the minute our FaceTime coaching session began.
 “What has you in such good spirits today?”
 I asked her.
 “I’m thinking differently about things…about how lucky I am to be alive,” she replied.
-“I thought the injuries I sustained in that accident signified the end of life as I know it, but now I realize they signify the beginning.”
+“I thought the injuries I sustained in that accident last year signified the end of life as I know it, but now I realize they signify the beginning.”

-Truth be told, even though we’re already several days into 2018, today is really just the beginning, for all of us.
-And we can prevent the wrong thoughts and beliefs from getting the best of us as we move forward with our lives.
+Truth be told, today is really the beginning, for all of us.
+And we can prevent the wrong thoughts and beliefs from getting the best of us as we move forward with our lives in 2021.
 We can train our minds to make the very best of the present moment, even when our circumstances are far less than ideal.
 All it takes is practice.

 The mind is like a muscle, and just like every muscle in the human body, it needs to be exercised to gain strength.
 It needs to be trained daily to grow and develop gradually over time.
 If you haven’t pushed your mind in a dozen little, positive ways over the course of time, of course it’ll crumble on the inevitable days that get overwhelmingly stressful.

 The easiest way to begin strengthening the mind?